Sense of Self Podcast Episode

-TLDR: Feeling lost in motherhood is something most of us feel at one point or another.
-But there’s a crucial mindset shift we all need to make in order to not only feel like ourselves, but to have relationships that thrive.
+Summary: It’s not uncommon if you feel like you’re losing yourself in motherhood, but it’s also something important to combat.
+There’s a crucial mindset shift we all need to make to not only feel like ourselves, but to have relationships that thrive.
 We need to realize that when we forsake ourselves, we also forsake the connection we feel with other people.
 So rather than feeling guilty about developing and rediscovering who we are, we are actually blessing the people we love most when we do.
-It’s time mama.

 I was sitting next to my friend at church one Sunday late last summer when I casually mentioned that I’d heard the Barbie movie was good and was thinking of going to see it.